aquacash5/PodTube/README.md

--h, --help | show this help message and exit --log-file FILE | Location and name of log file --log-format FORMAT | Logging format using syntax for python logging module -V, --version | show program's version number and exit
+-h, --help | show this help message and exit --log-file FILE | Location and name of log file --log-format FORMAT | Logging format using syntax for python logging module -v, --version | show program's version number and exit

 ## Usage